persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

     .. image:: /user_manual/graphical_interface/deterministic_analysis/designOfExperimentTableX.png
         :align: center

-- The **Cobweb plot** tab displays all the points of the input sample.
+- The **Parallel coordinates plot** tab displays all the points of the input sample.

   - Use the :ref:`Graph settings <firstgraphsettings>` window to set up graphical parameters.
   - Graph interactivity: